-Nicknamed “The Friendly City,” Rohnert Park is located just south of Santa Rosa.
-A notoriously family-oriented community, it’s home to activities that appeal to kids and parents alike.
+Nicknamed "The Friendly City," Rohnert Park is located just south of Santa Rosa along the multi-lane Highway 101.
+A family-oriented community, it's home to activities that appeal to kids and parents alike.
 Sonoma State University is located here, attracting locals and visitors to campus activities and events (or just to stroll the scenic grounds, with their gardens, lakes and handsome buildings).

 Rohnert Park has an unusual diversity of eateries, offering just about any nationality or style of cuisine.
-You’ll also find an eclectic mix of stores ranging from major anchors such as Costco to locally-owned boutiques and galleries.
+For details, check our Sonoma County Restaurant listings and click on Rohnert Park.
+You'll also find an eclectic mix of stores ranging from major anchors such as Costco to locally-owned boutiques and galleries.

 Here are 5 fun things to do in Rohnert Park on your visit: